acestream/ace-network-docs/docs/list-of-operations/buy-subscription.md

-# Buy Subscription
+# To Buy The Subscription

-==TODO: english version==

-Купить подписку на доступ к контенту в премиум пуле.

-В результате успешной покупки подписка будет сохранена в виде поля в аккаунте-источнике.
+Buy a subscription to access the premium pool's content.
+A successful purchase will result in the subscription being saved as a corresponding field in the pool's account.

 Threshold: medium

-## Параметры
+## Parameters

-- `pool` - аккаунт премимум пула
+- `pool` - premium pool's account
-- `subscription id` - идентификатор подписки
+- `subscription id` - subscription identifier

-Для покупки доступа в системном пуле в параметре `pool` нужно передать значение `system`.

-Список идентификаторов подписок хранится в настройках пула.
+To buy access in the system pool, you must set the value of `pool` parameter to `system`.

+The list of subscription IDs is stored in the pool settings.